instructure/instructure-ui/packages/ui-text-input/src/TextInput/README.md

 ```

 ### Prepending and appending content
-TextInputControlled accepts focusable and non-focusable content before and/or after
+TextInput accepts focusable and non-focusable content before and/or after
 the input text.
 A common use case is adding an icon or avatar to the input.
 Focusable content will be focused separately from the input itself.